iotontech/ioton-atom/README.md

 ## Installation

-First you have to install the `tool-bar` which is required:
+First you have to install the `tool-bar` package which is required:

 ```bash
 apm install tool-bar